Frequently Asked Questions - Security & Policies

 How to complain

-Be sure to include the expanded header when you forward a message.
-The expanded header identifies every computer that handled the message before it arrived at your in-box.
+Be sure to include the "Internet Headers" when you forward a message.
+The "Internet Headers" identifies every computer that handled the message before it arrived at your in-box.
 We need this information to determine the origin of the message.
-Every e-mail client has its own way to expand headers; click the online help section to learn more.
+Every e-mail client has its own way to show "Internet Headers"; click the online help section to learn more.

 10) How can I automatically delete/clear private data when exiting Mozilla Firefox?